 “Next, there’s ‘Use Case.’
 Buy a bike that fits the type of riding you will be doing, not what you want your bike to look like.
 If you want to commute, find something that is set up for commuting.
 Don’t get a super aggressive road bike if you need good field of vision or a mountain bike if you plan to ride on roads where you value speed.

 “Also remember more isn’t more — More speeds, more feature, more bells and whistles don’t mean you get more.
 It mostly means more stuff to break.
 Just scale the features to what you need and keep things as simple as possible.
-Keep in mind that it can appear that 21 speeds means easier to climb hills, but often a 3 or 7 speed internally geared hub can cover the same gear range, without shifting confusion or routine tuneups.
+Keep in mind that it can appear that 21 speeds means easier to climb hills, but often a 3 or 7 speed internally geared hub can cover the same gear range, without shifting confusion or routine tuneups.”

-- These Are the Best Cheap Bicycle Deals for March 2021
+- Best Cheap Bicycle Deals for March 2021